Firehed/api/README.md

 If you set a `container` value in `.apiconfig`, the API will be made aware of the container (if you do not use the generated front controller, you may also do this manually).
 This is how to configure API endpoints at runtime.
 By convention, if the container `has()` an endpoint's fully-qualified class name, the dispatcher will `get()` and use that value when the route is dispatched.
-If no container is configured, or the container does not have a configuration for the routed endpoint, the routed endpoint will simply be instanciated via `new $routedEndpointClassName`.
+If no container is configured, or the container does not have a configuration for the routed endpoint, the routed endpoint will simply be instantiated via `new $routedEndpointClassName`.

 Other auto-detected container entries: